pluralsight/guides/draft/other/d/article.md

 Now that we have Python and our packages let's scrape.

+Wait, what's a package?

+Watch This Video:

+## Python Time

+Please open your Terminal and type in the following.
 ```
 from urllib.request import urlopen as alias
 from bs4 import BeautifulSoup as Soup